felipedeazevedo/felipedeazevedo/README.md

 ### Hi there!

- My name is Felipe and I'm a FullStack Developer/Software Engineering student from Brazil.
+ My name is Felipe and I'm a Software Engineer from Brazil.
 Here's some info about me!

  ##